alexle/alexle.github.com/posts/first-half-marathon.markdown

 During the run through the Zoo, however, I completely forgot about it.
 Perhaps I was too busy scanning for animals, or avoiding feet and bodies in front of me.
 When I emerged, I glanced at my watch and was shocked.
 I was almost 1/4 of the way done.

 I couldn't believe how quickly the miles went by.
 I felt unstoppable.
 As much as I wanted to push the pedal, a small voice inside blared "DON'T DO IT".
-So I settled in and hit the cruise control button.
+I settled in and hit the cruise control button.

-It was my most enjoyable section of the race.
-Just me, my headphones, and three straight miles of pavement as far as the eyes could see.
+It was the most enjoyable section of the race for me.
+Just me, my music, and three straight miles of pavement as far as the eyes could see.
 It was Euphoria.

 ###Miles 7-10: Gut Check###

 I was pumped up and feeling good when I hit Mile 7.
-Until I realized that everything I did in the last hour, I was going to have to do it again.
+Until I realized that everything I did in the last hour, I was going to have to do again.

 Sticking to the plan, I turned my effort up a notch.
 If I was doing 70% capacity before, my goal was to do 80% here.
 For me, this stretch was difficult and more of a mental challenge than physical.